GESIS-Methods-Hub/guidelines-for-methods/method-submission-guidelines.md

 *Note: Chapter 6 provides details of what to consider as a method and how to identify methods from research pipelines.*

 The remaining document is structured as follows.
-Chapter 2 provides the checklist for method submission.
+Chapter 2 provides checklists for method submission.
 Chapters 3 discusses scope of the Methods Hub content.
-Chapter 4 provide guidelines on prepare a method for Methods Hub submission.
+Chapter 4 provide guidelines on preparing a method for Methods Hub submission.
 Chapter 5 discusses the documentation and code quality guidelines for the methods.
-Chapter 6 assists to determine identifying methods from previous, current, or future research work and how to modularize it for the Methods Hub.
+Chapter 6 assists to identify methods from previous, current, or future research work and how to modularize it for the Methods Hub.
 Chapter 7 lists additional resources in following the guidelines and preparing the methods for submission.

 # 2. Methods Submission Checklist